 Those who are travelling and unable to return home, Muslims in bondage or slavery, and administrators of Zakat are also deemed worthy recipients of Zakat.

 What constitutes Zakat?

-Zakat is compulsory on four types of wealth that are the most popular sources of income among people, such as money, trading goods, agricultural products and animals.
-Money includes financial assets including cash, bonds, stocks, savings, loans given, and funds received.
+Zakat is compulsory on four types of wealth; money, trading goods, agricultural products, and animals.
+Money includes financial assets such as cash, bonds, stocks, savings, loans given, and funds received.

 Zakat on property & jewellery

 A pension and any property owned for investment purposes should be taken into account.
-Cattle and crops constitute to agricultural products and as such fall under Zakat, as do gold and silver and ornaments made from gold and silver only, even if the precious metals are used for decorative purposes.
-The amount of Zakat payable on gold with a weight of over 87.480 grams, whilst Zakat is only payable on silver over 612.35 grams.
+Cattle and crops constitute to agricultural products and as such fall under Zakat, as do ornaments and jewellery made from gold and silver.
+Zakat is payable on gold with a weight of over 87.480 grams, whilst Zakat is only payable on silver over 612.35 grams.
 You can visit a local jeweller to have the value of gold and silver jewellery checked.

-As mentioned previously, Zakat is not payable on previous stones like pearls, diamonds, sapphires rubies, corals, chrysotile, or any kind of precious stones unless they are used for trading purposes.
+Zakat is not payable on precious stones like pearls, diamonds, sapphires, rubies or corals unless they are used for trading purposes.

 Zakat on shares